othello89/othello89/README.md

 🎓 I have extensive experience in business management across industrial automation sectors.

-🌱 I'm currently learning more about advanced decision science techniques and predictive analytics
+🌱 I’m currently diving deep into data science, applying my analytical skills to solve complex problems and create data-driven insights.

 👀 I'm interested in combining business strategy with AI and machine learning to drive data-driven decisions